Should the Bible Be Interpreted Literally?

 1:17-18) and whatever we can learn about the Bible adds to our ability to understand

 the truth of the Bible as it was originally intended.
-Restricting ourselves to a
+Bias is introduced when

-and should be interpreted literally.
-But some spiritual truths are revealed through
+accurate and should be interpreted literally.
+But some spiritual truths are

-the common literary mechanisms of allegory, parable, simile, metaphor, hyperbole,
+revealed through the common literary mechanisms of allegory, parable, simile,

-and irony that were never intended to be taken literally.
-Such mechanisms serve
+metaphor, hyperbole, and irony that were never intended to be taken literally.

-to "paint a mental picture" of ideas not easily expressed in words.
-The
+Such mechanisms serve to "paint a mental picture" of ideas not easily expressed

-Bible reveals timeless spiritual truths about God, love, salvation, faith, morals
+in words.
+The Bible reveals timeless spiritual truths about God, love,

 whether or not all its stories are true in a literal sense.